 Sequence of events:

-The Dutch tax office invites you to file – you completely miss this invitation
+You are invited to file by the Dutch tax office – you completely miss this invitation

 The Dutch tax office reminds you to file – you completely miss this reminder

-The Dutch tax office reminds you again to prevent a penalty – you completely miss this penalty saver
+You are again reminded by the Dutch tax office to prevent a penalty – you completely miss this penalty saver

-The Dutch tax office issues an ex officio assessment based on WOZ value only – you miss this one also
+An ex officio assessment is issued by the Dutch tax office based on WOZ value only – you miss this one also

 The tax office starts to put collecting fees on this assessment and starts the same procedure with the next year.